sl-design-system/components/website/src/site/categories/getting-started/developers.md

 <div class="ds-tokens__heading-wrapper">
   <h1 class="ds-heading-1">{{title}}</h1>
   <p class="ds-tokens__heading-description">
-  This guide will walk you through the process of gaining access to the private GitHub NPM repository, installing the SL Design System packages and using them.
+  This guide will walk you through the process of gaining access to the private GitHub NPM repository, installing the SL Design System packages and using them in your application.
   </p>
 </div>
 </header>